tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 author: Facundo Domínguez and Mathieu Boespflug
 ---

-In school, we're taught that I/O is a simple affair: read a bunch of data in, spit some data out.
-Rinse, repeat.
-But then as practitioners we realize things are often more complicated.
-For one, I/O is slow, so we probably want operations to overlap (i.e. be processed asynchronously), if there's lots of them that we want to perform.
-In this post, we'll talk about another topic that will tickle the ear of any functional programmer at some point along the infinite path to
-enlightenment: streaming resources.
-Ever wondered what that's about?
-This post is an attempt at explaining why you'd want to think about it.
+When we are learning programming, we are taught that I/O is a simple affair: read some data, then write some data.
+Rinse & repeat.
+But then as practitioners we realize matters are often more complicated.
+For example, I/O is slow.
+Hence, we probably want operations to overlap (i.e. be processed asynchronously) — especially, if we have to perform many I/O operations

+In this post, we’ll talk about another topic that any functional programmer will stumble over on their infinite path to enlightenment: streaming resources.
+Did you ever wonder what they are about?
+This post will explain the basics and motivate why you will want to think about this topic.

 # Streaming programs